-Gen Z is all about authenticity and being real - hence the name of their new favorite app, which surpassed both Facebook and TikTok as the top non-gaming app in the U.S. in August.
+Gen Z is all about authenticity and being real–hence the name of their new favorite app, which surpassed both Facebook and TikTok as the top non-gaming app in the US.

 So what is BeReal, and how should your brand be using it?